vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 ---
 ### For the impatient

-* Backups are always point in time   And so are restorations.
+* Backups are always point in time   , so are restorations.
-* Eventually consistent systems have a time to consistency
+* All eventually consistent systems have a “time to consistency”
-* So if there is a system where transactions occur until infinity , time to consistency gets pushed infinitely until the last transaction completed and system eventually reaches consistency.
+* So, if there is a system where transactions occur until infinity , time to consistency gets pushed infinitely too, until the last transaction gets completed and the system eventually reaches consistency.
 * Hence backups from eventually consistent systems are **_permanently inconsistent and obsolete or have risk of data loss_**
-* Co-ordinating backups from distributed and eventually consistent systems make it even worse
+* Co-ordinating backups from distributed and eventually consistent systems may exacerbate this risk.

-But most transaction critical databases in my microservices architecture are strong ACID compliant RDBMSes
+But most transaction critical databases in my microservices based architecture are strong ACID compliant RDBMSes

+but that doesn’t guarantee anything   Because

-    CONCEPTS OF TRANSACTIONAL CONSISTENCY
+    THE CONCEPT OF TRANSACTIONAL
+    CONSISTENCY IS RADICALLY
-    ARE DIFFERENT BECAUSE OF
+    DIFFERENT BECAUSE OF
     THE NUMBER OF ACTORS
     INVOLVED IN STORING
     THE COMPONENTS OF
-    THE TRANSACTION
+    A SINGLE TRANSACTION

 * The worst of all scenarios is when these backups have to be co-ordinated between disparate databases where data that is part of one business transaction is split and stored.

 > Diversity is not necessarily helpful here

-* Sharing the database between microservices is an anti-pattern
+* Sharing the database between microservices is an anti-pattern.

   But the ability to co-ordinate and extract consistent backups between multiple independent databases is **_life-saving_** in a microservices architecture.
 * Use domain driven design to sensibly isolate and decouple components of business logic that are mutually exclusive